nilearn/nilearn/doc/decoding/estimator_choice.rst

   Full code example on parameter setting can be found at :
   :ref:`sphx_glr_auto_examples_02_decoding_plot_haxby_grid_search.py`

-Be careful about the **overfitting**.
-Giving a grid containing too many parameter close to each other will be computationnaly costly to fit and may result in choosing a parameter that work best on your training set, but does not give as good performances on your data.
-You can see below an example in which the curve showing the score as a function of the parameter have bumps and peaks due to this noise.
+Be careful about **overfitting**.
+Giving a grid containing too many parameter close to each other will be computationnaly costly to fit and may result in choosing a parameter that works best on your training set, but does not give as good performances on your data.
+You can see below an example in which the curve showing the score as a function of the parameter has bumps and peaks due to this noise.

 .. figure:: ../auto_examples/02_decoding/images/sphx_glr_plot_haxby_grid_search_001.png